irisnet-ai/java-api-client/docs/EndpointsForAiChecksApi.md

     EndpointsForAiChecksApi apiInstance = new EndpointsForAiChecksApi(defaultClient);
     String licenseKey = "licenseKey_example"; // String | License obtained from irisnet.de shop.
-    Integer detail = 1; // Integer | Sets the response details.  * _1_ - The response body informs you if the image is ok or not ok (better API performance) * _2_ - In addition the response body lists all broken rules. * _3_ - In addition to the first two options, this will show all objects with positional information.
     File file = new File("/path/to/file"); // File |
-    try {
+    Integer detail = 1; // Integer | Sets the response details.  * _1_ - The response body informs you if the image is ok or not ok (better API performance) * _2_ - In addition the response body lists all broken rules. * _3_ - In addition to the first two options, this will show all objects with positional information. try {
-      IrisNet result = apiInstance.checkImage(licenseKey, detail, file);
+      IrisNet result = apiInstance.checkImage(licenseKey, file, detail);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling EndpointsForAiChecksApi#checkImage");